How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pale-blue-to-pastel-blue, pentagonal, film-coated tablet with "14" imprinted on one side and the company logo engraved on the other side, contains teriflunomide 14 mg.
+Each pale blue to pastel blue, pentagonal, film-coated tablet, with dose strength imprint on one side given as number 14 and engraved with corporate logo on the other side, contains teriflunomide 14 mg.
 Nonmedicinal ingredients: lactose monohydrate, corn starch, hydroxypropylcellulose, microcrystalline cellulose, sodium starch glycolate, and magnesium stearate.
 Film coating: hypromellose, titanium dioxide, talc, polyethylene glycol, and indigo carmine aluminum lake.

 How should I use this medication?